Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 Your dryer needs good airflow to work effectively.

-If your dryer is functioning but the air isn’t warm enough, it could be a sign that the vent is blocked.
+If your dryer is functioning but the air isn’t warm enough, it could be a sign that the vent is clogged.

-For top-notch dryer performance, it’s wise to give the vent a clean every so often (once or twice a year, depending on usage), even if it doesn’t appear to be blocked.
+For top-notch dryer performance, it’s wise to give it a clean now and then (about once or twice a year, depending on your usage), even if it doesn’t appear to be blocked.

-But if you’re short on time, you can perform a vent blockage test to see if cleaning the vent is a task that needs immediate attention in order to get your dryer working correctly.
+But if you’re short on time, you can perform a vent blockage test to see if cleaning it is a task that needs immediate attention in order to get your dryer working correctly.

 To do this, follow these steps: